ashn-dot-dev/lumpy/README.md

 Lumpy uses value semantics, so assignment operations copy the contents or "value" of an object when performing the assignment.
 After an assignment statement such as `a = b`, the objects `a` and `b` will contain separate copies of the same value.
-Lumpy also uses structural equality, so if two object have the same contents, then they are considered to be equal.
+Lumpy also performs equality comparisons based on structural equality, so if two object have the same contents, then they are considered to be equal.

 ```
 # examples/value-semantics-and-structural-equality.lumpy